LEARN JAPANESE WITH PIMSLEUR

 Conclusion

-After the end of the system Shinoukousho, Japanese society began to create a more unified national feeling, given that the old class privileges and hierarchical differences were beginning to be, in a way, set aside in favor of a collective feeling that favored the figure of the state. -modern nation and Japanese imperialism.
+After the end of the Shinoukousho system, Japanese society began to create a more unified national sentiment, considering that the old class privileges and hierarchical differences were starting to be, in a way, set aside in favor of a collective feeling that favored the figure of the modern nation-state and Japanese imperialism.

 These days, this classification obviously no longer exists.
 However, there are contemporary authors who claim that the hierarchy of society is still something very present, even if in other terms and in another context of civilization.